-We have just returned home from the SwimRun Bologna 2017 event, which took place in Italy about mid-way between Bologna and Florence, swearing we must do it AGAIN.
+We returned home from the SwimRun Bologna 2017 event, which took place in Italy about mid-way between Bologna and Florence, swearing we must do it AGAIN.
 This was only our 3rd swimrun race, and it was easily the most enjoyable so far!
-There were several things about this race that made it a little different for us, so READ ON and find out why we'll be going back next year!
+There were several things about this race that made it a little different for us, so READ ON and find out why we'll be going back this year, 2019!

 But first of all, where exactly did it take place?
 The name of the event is SwimRun Bologna, but ACTUALLY it's a little closer to Florence than it is to Bologna.
 This tells you up front that it's held in a beautiful area of northern Italy, with stunning countryside and lakes.
 The lakes are Lago di Brasimone and Lago di Suviana.